-In 1819, Thomas Jefferson sketched plans for a frescoed planetarium spanning the dome of the University of Virginia’s Rotunda Library (see fig. 1).
-‘The concave ceiling of the Rotunda,’ he wrote, ‘is proposed to be painted sky-blue and spangled with gilt stars in their position and magnitude copied exactly.’
-As designed, the Rotunda’s ceiling would represent the night sky in real time: mock constellations (moved by an operator perched precariously on an elevated seat) would trace their annual progress across a wood-and-plaster firmament.
-Due to ballooning costs and delays in the Rotunda’s construction, however, Jefferson’s proposed celestial dome was deemed impractical and was never realized.
+In 1819, Thomas Jefferson sketched plans for a planetarium spanning the dome of the University of Virginia’s Rotunda Library.
+Due to ballooning costs and delays in the Rotunda’s construction, however, Jefferson’s proposed celestial dome was never realized.

-A scholarly symposium and weekend of public events will mark the launch of the Rotunda Planetarium (scheduled tentatively for November 1st and 2nd, 2019; details to follow).
+A scholarly symposium and weekend of public events will mark the launch of the Rotunda Planetarium (November 1-2, 2019; details to follow).
 Regularly scheduled events will follow through summer 2020.
-We invite members of the University and the Charlottesville community to participate and attend.
-Contact us or follow along at our project Blog.
+We invite members of the university and the Charlottesville community to participate and attend.
+Contact us and follow along at our project Blog.